Automating antenna impedance characterization with Connect

 RF engineers focus on the mission

-By building an application in Nominal Connect that streamlines much of the antenna impedance matching process, an RF test engineer can save several hours of time spent on troubleshooting and debugging test automation scripts and instead focus on collecting measurements, drawing insights, and sharing results – to build at scale, faster.
+By building an application in Nominal Connect that streamlines much of the antenna impedance matching process, an RF test engineer can save several hours of time spent on debugging scripts or building a UI, and instead focus on collecting measurements, drawing insights, and sharing results – to build at scale, faster.